Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

   </ol>
 </div>

 Now, we've listed all natural errors, let's code them.

+### Defining our errors

 I prefer to separate domain-specific errors from other errors, so I can just `rescue` any of those errors.
 So we need an empty base class for that

 ```ruby
 # lib/my_app/errors.rb